 You’re unsettled by the current situation yet you know that you can do this.
 What got you here won’t get you there, but you’ve got it in you to be a great leader.
 You’re eager to learn and want to become more effective at managing people in uncertain times.
 You have an open mind and are willing to try new things.
 This program is applicable to people from every industry and at all levels.

 What is the format?

-- Eight, 3-hour virtual classroom sessions covering the core modules of leadership and management.
+- Eight, 3-hour classroom sessions delivered over Zoom covering the core modules of leadership and management.
 See the course modules

 - Pre-work case studies from real world situations that help you learn and apply techniques in your environment.

 What makes this online program unique?

 Our online classes include breakout sessions to test the techniques and practice.
 We also go beyond the classroom by helping you implement what you learn in 1:1 training sessions.
 During 1:1s, you will learn how to overcome your specific leadership and management challenges, and build resiliency throughout your organization.

 What are the dates?